 Cholera continued to have outbreaks in Dudley and surrounds up into the 1880’s when finally decent drainage went in.

-I have found conflicting records of a Hannah Oakley who dies in Dudley in 1831 and then I have found a record of Hannah Oakley who dies in Dudley in 1838/1839.
-Youngest daughter Ann and her father were the only inhabitants at the home in Kate’s Hill (an area of Dudley) in 1841 (census) and Ann was listed as being ten.
+I have found conflicting records of a Hannah Oakley who died in Dudley in 1831 and then I have found a record of Hannah Oakley who died in Dudley in 1838/1839.
+Youngest daughter Ann and her father were the only inhabitants at the home in Kate’s Hill (an area of Dudley) on the 1841 (census) and Ann was listed as being ten.
 However having been born in 1827 she was actually thirteen or fourteen.

 Could these recurrent cholera breaks be part of the reason I’m having so much trouble locating exact dates and even information on most of Hannah and Edward’s daughters?
 Likewise I can’t find them buried in the the St Thomas churchyard – however there are also a lot of ‘unnamed folk’ in the St Thomas churchyard and of course thanks to 1831’s events it was now full.